 - $18 if the leak is irrepairable and a tube has to be installed

 - $100 if the tire is structurally damaged and has to be replaced

 - $200 if the best solution is replacing the pair and using the inflated old tire as spare.

-Something as simple as a flat and an "accurate" estimate is impossible...
-As a customer what I would want is choices...educate me in simple terms so that I can make an informed decision about how to best fill my needs and wants in either the short or long term and I am a happy camper.
+Something as simple as a flat and an "accurate" estimate is impossible.
+As a customer, I want choices.
+Educate me in simple terms, so I can make an informed decision about how to best fill my needs and wants in either the short or long term and I am a happy camper.

 Art Gale is a professional mechanic with a shop on Little Cayman island.

 Share your thoughts about this article with the editor: Click Here